 One of the top features of the AIR-X driver is its straight neck design, which helps to promote a straighter and more accurate ball flight.
 The club’s lightweight construction makes generating higher swing speed easy.

-During our testing, our golfers noted that the Cobra AIR-X Straight Neck driver also features a large sweet spot helping increase its forgiveness on off-center strikes.
+During our testing, our golfers noted that the Cobra AIR-X Straight Neck driver features a large sweet spot helping increase its forgiveness on off-center strikes.
 The size of the generous sweet spot is great for beginners who may not have the most consistent swing yet.

 Callaway Mavrik Driver